 Contrary to what some people believe, it is still possible to get into a home with no money down.
 This option is especially handy for people with limited savings, who would be better saving that money for a rainy day!
 The current Utah mortgage loan programs that offer 100% financing are VA loans and USDA loans.

-In addition, Utah also has a specific downpayment assistance program for qualified borrowers, called Utah Housing.
+In addition, Utah also has a few different down payment assistance programs for eligible borrowers.

 Other cities may also offer grants.
 If you don’t see them listed on my website, contact me for details.